This rock star enjoys hard rock and heavy metal—literally and figuratively

 Since 2009, Miller has been employed by Search Minerals.
 Search is a small exploration company focused on the search for REE mines in Labrador.
 The company has found and defined one REE resource at their Foxtrot location in coastal southeastern Labrador, with two other very good REE prospects near by.

 Miller has built up a reputation as the best REE geologist in Labrador, which is why he was sought out by Search Minerals.
 Search’s faith in Miller has been rewarded.
 Over the years he integrated an exploration and genetic model of REE ore formation for the Foxtrot deposit and similar mineralization in the Port Hope Simpson REE District.
-Several years of mapping, prospecting and the compilation and integration of data from tens of thousands of analyses and over 70 drill holes has been compiled.
+Several years of mapping, prospecting and integrating of data from tens of thousands of analyses and over 70 drill holes have been compiled.
 This model has led Search to several other discoveries and its recent success.

 With so many projects on the go for Search Minerals, there won’t be much downtime for Miller in the coming months.
 This chief geologist will “rock” out while continuing the “search” for those elusive mineral deposits.